Q: What kind of opportunities does PEL offer members?

 Q: Will PEL consider applications from enlisted service members or warrant officers?

-A: No, at this time PEL will only accept applications from commissioned officers O-3 and O-4.
+A: At this time PEL will only accept applications from commissioned officers O-3 and O-4.
 However, please email us if you are an enlisted service member interested in participating, as this may change in the future.

 Q: I have an associate’s degree or other degree from a junior or community college, but have not completed a bachelor’s degree.
 Will that fulfill the education requirement for PEL?

-A: No, PEL is a graduate-level program.
-Therefore, a minimum of a bachelor’s degree (or equivalent) is required.
+A: No, minimum of a bachelor’s degree (or equivalent) is required.

 Q: Can a single organization nominate more than one person for PEL?